 I already mentioned Olivia (which seems to have downgraded to a tropical depression, but can still pack a wallop), but Florence isn’t the only storm looming: Hurricane Florence isn’t alone: Helene, Isaac, Joyce, Olivia, even a typhoon also out there.

 Baton down the hatches, and don’t count on any timely help from the feds.

 The Nazis wanted an ethnically and culturally “pure” society, and were willing to use violence to make it happen.
-That means they advocated for what would now be called “self-deportation” of anyone who did match their mythical Aryan ideal.
+That means they advocated for what would now be called “self-deportation” of anyone who did not match their mythical Aryan ideal.
 In other words: everyone who wasn’t white, who wasn’t culturally Christian, who wasn’t heterosexual (Berlin in the 1930s had a thriving and public homosexual community), and who didn’t agree with them were out.
 In the early stages the government arrested undesirables under pretexts of other crimes while they turned a blind eye to the actions of their supporters who terrorized people in various ways.
 The message was clear to people of color, to Jewish people, and queer people: disappear or else.